sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/sidebar/variants-states.md

   title: 'Sidebar, Plain Variante'
 }) }}

-* The menu items can be divided into categories / areas.{.lead}
+* The menu items can be divided into categories / areas. {.lead}
-* For the categories you can choose between <sbb-link variant="inline" type="button" href="/en/design-system/lean/components/accordion">accordion</sbb-link> and <sbb-link variant="inline" type="button" href="/en/design-system/lean/components/fieldset">fieldset</sbb-link> when using the sidebar.{.lead}
+* For the categories you can choose between <sbb-link variant="inline" type="button" href="/en/design-system/lean/components/accordion">accordion</sbb-link> and <sbb-link variant="inline" type="button" href="/en/design-system/lean/components/fieldset">fieldset</sbb-link> when using the sidebar. {.lead}

 ### Icon bar
-This variant has following states:{.lead}
+This variant has following states: {.lead}
 * Collapsed
 * Collapsed Hover
 * Expanded